Special Issues

 FDMP-Fluid Dynamics & Materials Processing, Vol.20, No.3, pp. 609-624, 2024, DOI:10.32604/fdmp.2023.030521

 Abstract Deep shale gas reserves that have been fractured typically have many relatively close perforation holes.
 Due to the proximity of each fracture during the formation of the fracture network, there is significant stress interference, which results in uneven fracture propagation.
 It is common practice to use “balls” to temporarily plug fracture openings in order to lessen liquid intake and achieve uniform propagation in each cluster.
 In this study, a diameter optimization model is introduced for these plugging balls based on a multi-cluster fracture propagation model and a perforation dynamic abrasion model.
-This approach relies on proper consideration of the multiphase… More >
+This approach relies on More >

 Graphic Abstract